jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-3.md

 This threat involves the possibility of a malicious fileserver or man in the middle (MiTM) posing as a fileserver.
 If such a situation occurs, a user (say Bob) is at risk of revealing information or sending files to someone other than the fileserver he intends!
 This would obviously compromise the security of Bob's data.
 Since any user can run a fileserver and the GroupServer won't be able to vouch for any of them (the GroupServer being strictly concerned with users and groups), we need an independent way of authenticating fileservers (conversely, fileservers have an easy way of authenticating users, since every valid user must have a GroupServer-signed token).

 In order to prevent the impersonation of a fileserver and to help Bob be sure that he is in fact connecting to his desired fileserver, we have required each newly created fileserver to 'register' its location, via IP address and port, and public key with Trent.
 The details are as follows (also see the diagram below):
-1. A new fileserver sends a message to Trent indicating the intent to register, as part of a Diffie-Hellman exchange.
+1. A new fileserver sends a message to Trent indicating the intent to register.
-2. Trent responds with the second half of the D-H exchange, but this half is signed with his private key.
-3. The fileserver verifies Trent (having acquired his public key from some public source) and calculates the session key.
-4. The fileserver sends an encrypted message with its public key, and the port it is running on.
+2. The fileserver sends a message with its public key, and the port it is running on.
-5. Trent combines the IP address of the incoming connection with the port and public key sent earlier, then he stores that info and a signed hash of it and informs the fileserver.
+3. Trent combines the IP address of the incoming connection with the port and public key sent earlier, then he stores that info and a signed hash of it and informs the fileserver.

 ![Image of File Server Registration](./img/Register_FS.png)